 Gluten / wheat / dairy free breads — and some other bakery products, as well as unusual flours (chufa / tiger nut flour) and spreads (vegan chocolate icing and chocolate-free spread).

 Peanut free tree-nut butters.
 NB.
 These are tree nut butters so not tree-nut free!
-Difficult to find in the UK, but some bulk ordering available on Amazon.
+Difficult to find in the UK, but widely available in the US, including on Amazon.

 Bells Food Group